 While these are logical issues to address, it can be emotionally challenging to plan for, much less pay for, events you don’t want to happen.
 I don’t want to think about these things occurring either.
 However, I’ve had friends and family impacted by each one of these issues.

 While you may not need to get the most comprehensive of each of these types of policies, having some protection based upon some reasonable assumptions is wise.
 Few people can self-insure for each one of these risks.
 Even if you can self-insure, there is wisdom in transferring that risk to an insurance company to conserve the cash should the event happen.
 While you may hate the payment, you or your family will appreciate the payout in times of stress.

 MAPs and road trip apps

 Money Action Plan creates a convenient acronym–MAP.
-For many of us with smart phones, we no longer use paper maps.
-Instead we use apps like MapQuestTM, GoogleTM maps and WazeTM.
-Not only do these programs draw a map for us, they also give us turn by turn directions and updates based upon road conditions, traffic, or other obstacles.
+For many of us with smartphones, we no longer use paper maps.
+Instead, we use apps like MapQuestTM, GoogleTM Maps, and WazeTM.
+Not only do these programs draw a map for us, but they also give us turn-by-turn directions and updates based upon road conditions, traffic, or other obstacles.
 They may even reroute us based upon current traffic, or the fact that we overshot a turn.

-At Envision Wealth Planning, we help you develop your own customized financial plan, with a MAP that works just for you, even helping reroute you as life conditions dictate.
+At Envision Wealth Planning, we help you develop your own customized financial plan, with a MAP that works just for you.
+We’ll help you with a reroute, as life conditions dictate.